mepp/autochimp/readme.txt

 == Changelog ==

+= 1.01 =

+* Bypass Double Opt-in is now OFF by default.
+* AutoChimp now can coexist with the MailChimp widget plugin.
+* Renamed functions to reduce conflicts with other plugins.

 = 1.00 =

 * Added integration with BuddyPress.
 You can now sync your BuddyPress profile fields with your MailChimp merge variables and groups.